“You can’t learn Japanese from watching anime.”

 However, in my experience, I’ve found anime to be an interesting resource that has helped supplement my study of the Japanese language.

 That’s not to say it’s perfect.
 Much like with Japanese TV shows, you need a solid understanding of the basics of Japanese before you can really take advantage of it.
-You also need to watch and listen carefully – Half-heartedly listening whilst you mess with your phone won’t teach you anything.
+You also need to watch and listen carefully –half-heartedly listening while you mess with your phone won’t teach you anything.

-Nevertheless, it’s a great resource which is accessible, fun, and – most importantly – not a textbook.
+Nevertheless, it’s a great resource that is accessible, fun, and –most importantly– not a textbook.
 Read on to learn how to make the most out of your time watching anime, as well as some recommendations for good series to start out with.

 Casual Japanese differs from the more commonly used polite variety in a bunch of ways.
-People use different pronouns, grammar is shortened, verbs are conjugated differently – And that’s just the start of it!
+People use different pronouns, grammar gets simplified, and verbs are conjugated differently –and that’s just the start of it!

-When learning Japanese from anime, it’s important to not only learn the meaning of words, but also the correct context to use them in.
+When learning Japanese from anime, it’s important to not only learn the meaning of words but also the correct context in which to use them.

-See here for a more detailed information on the levels of formality in Japanese language.
+See here for more detailed information on the levels of formality in the Japanese language.

 Another thing to be aware of is the existence of gendered Japanese language: «danseigo» (masculine language) and «joseigo» (feminine language).
 When learning Japanese with anime, this is something one should watch out for.

-When you’re choosing an anime to watch, it can be pretty hard to narrow it down to a single show.
-You might think of watching a few shows at the same time – After all, you’re sure to learn something from all of them, right?
+When you're trying to decide which anime to watch, it can be a bit challenging to pick just one.
+You might think of watching a few shows at the same time –after all, you’re sure to learn something from all of them, right?
 However, my advice is to stick to a single show and focus on that.

 There are a few reasons for this.
-The first is that by sticking to one show, you’ll grow accustomed to the main characters’ speech style.
-That will make it easier for you to recognise what they’re saying, and let you put more of your focus into understanding whatever’s happening in the show.
+The first is that by sticking to one show, you'll become familiar with the speech patterns of the main characters.
+That will make it easier to understand their dialogue, allowing you to focus more on following the storyline.

 Another reason is that you’ll get used to the specific vocabulary that is used in that anime.
-For instance, a sci-fi anime will feature wildly different vocabulary than a love-comedy show uses.
-Whilst encountering new vocabulary is part of learning from anime, you don’t want to overwhelm yourself.
+For example, a sci-fi anime will feature very different terms than a romantic comedy.
+While encountering new vocabulary is part of learning from anime, you don’t want to overwhelm yourself.

-If you still really want to mix up what you watch, I recommend sticking to similar types of shows at least.
-That way, they’ll likely share some vocabulary, giving you an easier time.
+If you're still eager to diversify what you watch, I recommend sticking to similar genres at the very least.
+That way, they’ll likely share some vocabulary, making your learning experience easier.

 Watching anime but not taking notes of new words won’t teach you much at all.
 It’s important to take notes of new words and phrases that you hear.
 Afterwards, you should look them up in a Japanese dictionary, to understand both the definition and the context that they’re used in.